Our firm is motivated by a belief that architecture has the ability to positively transform, empower and restore communities at all scales.

 Our culture is sustained by a team of volunteers, mentors, board members, researchers, educators, and artists who are actively engaged in the greater development of the world around us.

 Growing up in a social New Orleans family, Raymond found ease communicating with a variety of personalities at an early age.
 During his tenure at the LSU School of Architecture, he excelled at team-oriented group projects and still finds enjoyment in checking the status of his alma mater studio’s synergy.
-At TPA, Raymond spearheads the internal IDP mentorship group which provides team member’s the opportunity to freely shares and utilize our internal wealth of knowledge and collective experience.
+At TPA, Raymond spearheads the young professionals mentorship group which provides team member’s the opportunity to freely shares and utilize our internal wealth of knowledge and collective experience.
 Raymond’s desire to cultivate other’s skills extends outside of office hours when he can be found teaching salsa dance classes.

 Kevin Barns is a skilled, ambitious project manager originally from Mobile, Alabama with a degree from Auburn University.
 He has worked on a diverse array of projects and has experience with educational projects, corporate office spaces, and multi-family residential developments.
 He is adept at broad-strokes conceptual design and has the tenacity and patience to shepherd schematic ideas through detailing while protecting the design intent.
 Kevin is the Building Information Modeling Office Manager, his expertise in Revit helps the firm to facilitate coordination and increase efficiency through the use of these technologies.
 Outside of work, Kevin unwinds with the occasional round of golf or disc golf.